Get your free personal and business credit scores to find out.

 As a startup owner trying to raise capital from a venture capital firm, you’ll usually decide how much money you’re looking for and how much equity you’re okay with giving away, and then you’ll shop around.

 Venture capital is then usually distributed in “rounds”—Series A, Series B, or Series C. The series correlate with your growth of your company.
-You move from a seed round, through series A, B, and C, to finally an IPO in some cases (or offer stocks to the general public in an initial public offering).
+You move from a seed round, through Series A, B, and C, to finally an IPO in some cases.

 Each round you raise of venture capital is a new exchange of equity in exchange for the VC firm’s funding.